rajendra627/k8s-bootcamp/todo-app/README.md

 # The Todo Microservice Application #

-The Todo application is a simple microservice based application comprised of a ReactJS UI, a node Users API and the TodoItem API implemented in Kotlin (JVM).
+The Todo application is a simple microservice based application comprised of a ReactJS UI, a node Users API and a Java TodoItem API.
 For a database, mongodb is leveraged.

+TODO: ADD Architecture diagram here.

 ## Environment Set Up ##

 Install docker for your OS.
 The installation process differs depending on the OS.
 In the end, you will need docker, docker-compose and docker-machine.
 After installation verify that docker and docker-compose is on your PATH.

+If you are using Windows 10, install the Linux sub-system so that you can run the shell scripts.
+Make sure that you can run all the docker tools from the Bash shell.

 ## Initial Application Set Up ##